ljmakaronica/serbDictionaryiOSApp/README.md

 ## App Store Release

-This application will be available on the iOS App Store.
-Follow for updates on the release date.
+This application is now available on the iOS App Store.

 ## Legal